 Mitacs

-Mitacs is a national, not-for-profit organization that works with 60 universities, thousands of companies, and both federal and provincial governments to build partnerships that support industrial and social innovation in Canada and which bridge the gap between academia and industry.
-University of Waterloo students like you can benefit from several Mitacs programs including: Mitacs Training (free, professional skills training workshops on campus); Mitacs Accelerate (funded internships for graduate students working with a company partner); and Mitacs Globalink (travel funding for two-way mobility opportunities between Canada and Mitacs partner countries for both undergraduate and graduate students).
+Mitacs is a national, not-for-profit organization that works with 60 universities, thousands of companies, and both federal and provincial governments to build partnerships that support industrial and social innovation in Canada and that bridge the gap between academia and industry.
+University of Waterloo students like you can benefit from several Mitacs programs including Mitacs Training (free, professional skills training workshops on campus), Mitacs Accelerate (funded internships for graduate students working with a company partner), and Mitacs Globalink (travel funding for two-way mobility opportunities between Canada and Mitacs partner countries for both undergraduate and graduate students).

 Office of Research